jlokimlin/gaussian_spherical_harmonic/README.md

-# Gaussian Spherical Harmonic
+# *gaussian_spherical_harmonic*

 *gaussian\_spherical\_harmonic* is a library of modern Fortran software that can be used to perform spherical harmonic transforms on gaussian grids using triangular truncation.

-The original work by Jeff Whitaker <Jeffrey.S.Whitaker@noaa.gov>; written in Fortran 95, was heavily refactored to incorporate features of modern Fortran
+The original work by Jeff Whitaker <Jeffrey.S.Whitaker@noaa.gov>; written in Fortran 95, was heavily refactored to incorporate features of modern Fortran (2008+).

-The main **GausianSphericalHarmonic** object now encapsulates type-bound procedures and all previous instances of allocatables are now replaced with allocatable arrays to circumvent potential memory leaks
+The main **GausianSphericalHarmonic** object now encapsulates type-bound procedures and all previous instances of pointers are now replaced with allocatable arrays to circumvent potential memory leaks.

 -----------------------------------------------------------------------------